bodyscape/cielo_home/README.md

 4. Click "Custom repositories"
 5. Add repository https://github.com/bodyscape/cielo_home with category `Integration`
 6. In the lower right click "+ Explore & Download repositories"
-7. Search for "Cielo Home (cloud)" and add it
+7. Search for "Cielo Home" and add it
 8. In the Home Assistant (HA) UI go to "Configuration"
 9. Click "Integrations"
 10. Click "+ Add Integration"
-11. Search for "Cielo Home (cloud)"
+11. Search for "Cielo Home"

 ### Manual